How to recycle electricals How to recycle electrical items

 In the UK we throw away around a million tonnes of electrical goods every year - enough to fill six Wembley Stadiums.

 Recycling waste electronics means hazardous substances can be removed and stops large amounts of electrical material going to landfill.
 You can recycle everything from large items such as fridges and washing machines to smaller items such as hair dryers and mobile phones.
-Check out our interactive recycling tool for an item-by-item guide.
+Check out our for an item-by-item guide.

 There are a wide range of ways you can avoid your unwanted electricals and electronics ending up in landfill: